Utkarsh Small Finance Bank Creditors Unanimously Approve Amalgamation Scheme

 Extended voting window: 30 minutes post-meeting conclusion

-In accordance with Regulation 44 of the SEBI Listing Regulations, the bank will separately disclose the combined e-voting results along with the scrutinizer's report to stock exchanges.
+In accordance with Regulation 44 of the SEBI Listing Regulations, the bank disclosed the combined e-voting results along with the scrutinizer's report to stock exchanges on April 1, 2026.
 The meeting summary and related disclosures are available on the bank's website at www.utkarsh.bank.in , ensuring transparency and regulatory compliance under Regulation 30 of the SEBI Listing Regulations.
+All relevant records relating to the voting process have been sealed and handed over to the Company Secretary for safe keeping.

 Historical Stock Returns for Utkarsh Small Finance Bank